msatul1305/Linux/Azure Cloud/readme.md

         - per second
         - Combination

-7. As a Service
+5. As a Service
  - On-Premises - Old practice where company own the hardware.
  - IaaS - Infrastructure as a service: Provides Servers, Storages, Networking.
    - actual servers, scaling is fast, no ownership of hardware.
+   - Lift and shift
+   - pay as you use
  - PaaS - Platform as a service
-   - IaaS + Middleware + Tools like data-warehouses, Database, API etc.
+   - IaaS + Middleware + Tools like data-warehouses, Database, API etc. e.g. Azure SQL database
+   - pay as you use
  - SaaS - Software as a service
    - IaaS + PaaS + Software - eg. Gmail for email, Tally for accounting, Office 365, Azure SQL server, Azure active directory
+   - pay based on monthly/yearly subscription
  - Serverless - Extreme PaaS
     - You don't have to manage any servers.
     - you are effecively using someone's server to run on.